camillethuyentruong/protocols/myco_roots.md

 # Sampling and preserving mycorrhizal roots

-Camille Truong and Guillermo Bueno, August 2022.
+Camille Truong, Guillermo Bueno and Adriana Corrales, August 2022.

 This protocol described how to sample plant roots to study their mycorrhizal type, % colonization and root-associated fungi with DNA sequencing.